Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Define relevant alert criteria such as thresholds, severity levels, or specific conditions
 - Use methods for reducing the number of individual notifications to reduce noise and effectively manage alerts.
 - Have a mechanism to ensure key stakeholders are notified about significant events to minimize alert fatigue.
-- Leverage notification channels such as SMS, Email, Push Notifications and collaboration platforms such as teams to ensure alerts are delivered effectively
+- Leverage notification channels such as SMS, Email, Push Notifications, and collaboration platforms such as teams to ensure alerts are delivered effectively

 #### Assessment Questions
 - Are alerts aggregated to focus on meaningful, actional, and critical issues?